 Decreasing around 25% of the need for a human to attend a call at that time has been saving $150k/year.

 15% more sales after remodeling one node in the supply chain

 This one goes the other edge in the complexity of changes in the process after journey mapping.
-Another client, which works with heavy machinery for farmers, found out that one of the pain points for them to upsell more was the bureaucracy of their field representatives.
-The farmers wanted to buy from their upsell strategies because those products were directly related to more productivity and more profit.
+Client 2 produces heavy machinery for farmers.
+He found out that one of the pain points for them to upsell more was the bureaucracy of field representatives.
+The farmers wanted to buy from their upsell strategies.
+Those products were directly related to more productivity and more profit.

 But the pain point was that the representatives were slow in crucial activities of the chain: purchase and delivery processes.
 The purchase and delivery used to depend on much manual work involving taking the machine to a different facility to receive the software upgrade.